M–W: 8:30–4:30

 Committees:

-Chairman, Health & Human Services
+Chairman, Health and Human Services

 Member, Public Works